sergiokmpos/VideoDownloader_fromUtube/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/espadrine.svg?style=social&label=Follow&style=plastic)](https://twitter.com/sergiokmpos)

 Very very simple application made with pytube module and Tkinter framework.
-Only to stady python language.
+Only to study python language.
 On the other hand, now I can use my app to download videos of my Eng. of computer couse and this was great!

 It is my second Python application

 ## :books:  - Version

 Alpha 0.1.0 - Woks well.
-Good interface, bur it is only for "firt" video size..
+Good interface, bur it is only for "first" video size..

 ## :bulb: What